hfp/libxstream/documentation/libxstream_contrib.md

   obviously does — the code already says that.
 Document what it cannot say: why this way, what breaks otherwise, which assumption is being relied on.
 - Prefer no comment at all.
 Then prefer one line.
-- **Never stack consecutive single-line comments** as a substitute for a block.
+- **Never stack comments.** Two comments with no code between them are either one comment — make it one line, or a block if it earns the size — or they describe different subjects, and then the code each one describes belongs between them. **A blank line between them does not separate them**: it is still two comments and no code.
+This covers blocks as much as single lines;
-  Two or more `/* ... */` lines in a row are either one comment — make it one line, or a block if it earns the size — or they describe different subjects, and then the code each one describes belongs between them.
+  the license header, being the file's leading comment, is exempt.
 - **Single-line comments by default.** A multi-line comment has to earn its
   size: it is reserved for what is absolutely necessary, i.e., a risk or a trap worth spelling out — typically something that has already been gotten wrong